annmariyaje/Climate-Change-EDA-1940-2040/README.md

 **Correlation Heatmap** — how every variable relates to every other variable at a glance:

-**Future Forecast** — extending temperature trends 10 years beyond the dataset, to 2050:

 ![Future Forecast](climatechange.png)

 ## 🗂️ Repository Contents